garmoshka-mo/pry-moves/README.md

   * `up +` - move up, including vapid frames (block callers, hidden frames)
   * `up pattern` - move up till first frame which method name or file position in format `folder/script.rb:12` matches regexp pattern
 * `debug some_method(param, param2)` - call `some_method(param, param2)` and interactively step into it
-... this can add "debug of dynamic calls," to project description
 * `!` - exit